NESPTchnology/Flyme6-devices-p8lite/README_EN.md

 ## HOW TO USE IT?
 **Platform:** Linux
 ### Step One
->First of all,you should download the Flyme patchrom tools from [Flyme github website](https://github.com/Flymeos) and read official document .Then you must install ==**Patchrom environment**== （you can read  Google document about compiling the Android code）.
+>First of all,you should download the Flyme patchrom tools from [Flyme github website](https://github.com/Flymeos) and read official document .Then you must install **Patchrom environment** （you can read  Google document about compiling the Android code）.
 ### Step Two
 Open terminal and type the following instructions: